Processing Revenue FIN-TRE-VI-120

-To establish a new RPA or make changes to an existing activity, form of payments accepted, or change in vendor, the department must comply with IU Policy VI-121.
+To establish a new RPA or make changes to an existing activity, form of payments accepted, or change in vendor, the department must comply with the Establishing and Modifying Revenue Producing Activities (RPA), FIN-TRE-VI-121 policy.
 Treasury will exercise its operational authority over the acceptance and deposit of all IU revenue, in accordance with best practices, to efficiently and securely process payments and any associated data.
 Revenue processing requirements will involve the following:

 - Process payments electronically.

 - Eliminate, where possible, face to face payments at the department level through the use of web based and/or lockbox processed transactions.